-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 But it wasn't immediately clear to her that he had also been shot in the chest, and as Johnson left the scene, he told her "I've only shot him in the foot.
 You're a nurse, you fix it."

-While on the call to emergency services, Patricia realised there was a second wound and her son then began to lose consciousness.
+While on the call to emergency services, Patricia found the second wound and her son then began to lose consciousness.

-She began CPR and when police, and then paramedics, arrived the emergency personnel took over.
+She began CPR and when police and paramedics later arrived, they took over.

 But Mosen was pronounced dead at 7.55pm.